-The University Center of Lake County provides several options for students who wish to become certified teachers.
+The University Center of Lake County provides several options for students who wish to become licensed teachers.
 The paths to certification vary based on:

 - whether the candidate has already earned a bachelor’s degree

 - the subject the candidate wishes to teach

-- school level (early childhood, elementary, middle school, high school) at which the candidate wishes to teach
+- the level (early childhood, elementary, middle school, high school) at which the candidate wishes to teach

 Initial teaching licensure programs

 Kendall College’s BA in Early Childhood Education for pre-kindergarten through third grade licensure.
 (Also available with a non-licensure option.)